Chandelier bush is a common remedy for coughs and colds in Trinidad and Tobago.

 As for folk medicine, the study explained the plant is used for respiratory problems like coughs, flu, and asthma.
 It is also used to treat fever, rheumatism, headaches, wounds, womb prolapse, and malaria.

 Personally, I have used chandelier leaves to treat the cough.
 It works if I’m recovering from the flu.
-But, if my cough is due to allergies, it’ll only work for a couple days.
+But, if my cough is due to allergies or Saharah dust, it’ll only work for a couple days.

 How to prepare chandelier bush?